robertrosenbusch/gfx803_rocm/README.md

 6. Open your Webbrowser `http://YOUR_LOCAL_IP:8080` to use Open-WebUI
 7. For Benchmark your downloaded Models use `python /llm-benchmark/benchmark.py`

-## ROCm-6.3.0 PyTorch for ComfyUI in a Dockerfile
+## ROCm-6.3.0 PyTorch,TorchVision and TorchAudio for ComfyUI in a Dockerfile

 |OS            |Python|ROCm |PyTorch|Torchvision|GPU|
 |--------------|------|-----|-----|-----|-----|